terencezl/terencezl.github.io/_posts/2026-01-23-some-aws-ec2-instance-choices.md

 ### Variations

 There are these suffixes to the instance names, like `d` for extra and smallish ephemeral NVMe drives attached if your workloads need them, and `n` for much higher networking allowance.
 They could come in combos, e.g. `m6i`, `m6id`, `m6in`, `m6idn`.
 However, with the `*7*` and `*8*` generations, AWS moved away from Intel chips to prefer their own Gravitons to be the bearer of these varieties.
 They are also not evenly distributed in the `c`/`m`/`r` spectrum.
 In `*7g`, `c7g` has `d` and `n`, but `m7g`/`r7g` only have `d`. `*8g` has a much fuller line-up, and introduced another variation `b` for higher EBS volume allowance.
-I would like to note that `n` (and aforementioned `b`) gives you much better EBS volume communication capacity (IOPs and throughput), because EBS volumes are network-connected drives, so they follow similar rules.
+I would like to note that `n` (and aforementioned `b`) gives you much better EBS volume communication capacity (IOPS and throughput), because EBS volumes are network-connected drives, so they follow similar rules.
 You need to be aware of this when your database needs larger than usual communication bandwidth than what regular instances have to offer.
 So upgrade with `n` and `b` accordingly.

 ## The `x` Family